 Susan Ariel Aaronson is associate research professor at The George Washington University's Elliott School of International Affairs.

-Hawa Abdi is a Somalian human rights activist and doctor, specializing in gynecology.
-She founded the Dr. Hawa Abdi Foundation and one of the largest internally displaced persons camps in Somalia.
+Hawa Abdi is a Somali human rights activist, a doctor specializing in gynecology, and founder of one of the largest camps for internally displaced persons in Somalia.

 Geneive Abdo is a correspondent for The Boston Globe focusing on Middle East issues.